NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

-  Default Conductivity and extension/Diffusivity values based on SoilType/MoistureType provided by `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4813881>`_ (with the exception of "unknown").
+  Default Conductivity and extension/Diffusivity values based on SoilType/MoistureType provided by Table 1 of `Ground Thermal Diffusivity Calculation by Direct Soil Temperature Measurement.
+Application to very Low Enthalpy Geothermal Energy Systems <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4813881>`_ (with the exception of "unknown").

 For each neighboring building defined, additional information is entered in a ``extension/Neighbors/NeighborBuilding``.